 How the council decides

 Councils allocate homes according to need and they set their own priorities.
 You should be able to check the rules and priorities on the council’s website.
-You can also ask for details of their allocation policy from the council’s housing office or contact your local Citizens Advice who may help you get a copy.
+You can also ask for details of their allocation policy from the council’s housing office or contact your local Citizens Advice, which may help you get a copy.

 To qualify, you’ll probably have to be on a low income or have limited savings.
 You may also have to have a local connection.
 A local connection means that you’ve lived in the area for some time, or you work there, or have family living in the area.
 Not all councils require this, so you should check their website if you’re thinking of applying to live in a different area.